NumPy Random Permutation

 Importing NumPy and Understanding Arrays

-To import NumPy, use the keyword "import" followed by "numpy".
+To import NumPy, use the keyword import followed by numpy.
 This allows you to access all the functions provided by NumPy.
-To create a shortcut for NumPy and make it easier to use, add the statement "as np".
-This way, you can refer to NumPy as "np" throughout your code.
+To create a shortcut for NumPy and make it easier to use, add the statement as np.
+This way, you can refer to NumPy as np throughout your code.

 NumPy arrays are similar to lists but with added functionality and flexibility.
 They can have multiple dimensions and are particularly useful for scientific computing tasks.
 It's important to note that all elements within a NumPy array must be of the same data type, unlike lists which can contain elements of different types.